yuehanwang17mcp/big-data-spring2018/week-09/PSet6_d3_charts.md

 ## Deliverables

+The following three graphics should be included in two places:

+1. Place HTML files containing these visualizations on your Github pages site.
+2. Place your HTML files in week 9's `submission` folder in your forked class repo.
-The following three graphics should be included as HTML pages hosted on your Github pages site.
-Please remember to submit to Stellar so that we know you've completed the assignment.
+3. Include Please remember to submit to Stellar so that we know you've completed the assignment.

 ## Part 1: Stacked Bar Charts of 311 Sources